MicrosoftDocs/windows-dev-docs/terminal/tutorials/new-tab-same-directory.md

 #Customer intent: As a developer or IT admin, I want to open tabs in the same working directory as my current tab.
 ---

-# Tutorial: Opening a tab/pane in the same directory in Windows Terminal
+# Tutorial: Opening a tab or pane in the same directory in Windows Terminal

 Typically, the "new tab" and "split pane" actions will always open a new tab/pane in whatever the `startingDirectory` is for that profile.
 However, on other platforms, it's common for new tabs to automatically use the working directory of the current tab as the starting directory for a new tab.
 This allows the user to quickly multitask in a single directory.